Loctite – Matador | Commercial

 POST – Adobe CC Premiere, RED Cine-X Pro

-When the creative brief of what the client is looking for states they want you to my a object into a animated person, i can almost write it in my sleep.
-Having spent most of my life making objects move with personality and trying to do my best to come up with piratical ways of shoots sfx- this was almost shot for shot planned out in my head before even getting anything on paper.
-Granted 60 secs is not nearly long enough ever to tell the stories that i plan for, but i think the jist of this one remained in tact for the most part with just leaving out a few parts and some extra shots.
-80s, relationship issues, movies, music, and clubs- this is pretty much my life sans the happy ending.
+When the creative brief of what the client (Loctite) was looking for states they want you to my an object into an animated person, I can almost write it in my sleep.
+Having spent most of my life making objects move with personality and trying to do my best to come up with practical ways of shoots sfx- this was almost shot for shot planned out in my head before even getting anything on paper.
+Granted 60 secs is not nearly long enough ever to tell the stories that I plan for, but I think the jist of this one remained intact for the most part with just leaving out a few parts and some extra shots. the 80s, relationship issues, movies, music, and clubs- this is pretty much my life sans the happy ending.

 DAY 1 – the home

-We shot all of day 1 in a studio apartment, which worked out pretty well and gave me a change and new location from the past couple of shoots that defaulted to the same location (i need more apartments/homes to shoot in- please help).
-Alot of shots were planned out with the DJI Ronin but since the IOS update screwed the blu-tooth it was unusable (though i spent about a hour fighting that fact till finally giving in).
+We shot all of day 1 in a studio apartment, which worked out pretty well and gave me a change and new location from the past couple of shoots that defaulted to the same location (i need more apartments/homes to shoot in please help).
+A lot of shots were planned out with the DJI Ronin but since the IOS update screwed the blu-tooth it was unusable (though i spent about an hour fighting that fact till finally giving in).
 Most shots were on sticks w a few being handheld and the “baby” shot being supported on the table behind the “crib”.

 DAY 2 – the therapist

-Shot at a apartment overlooking Navy Pier and using the Low Light OLPF filter for the Dragon, which looks really good here.
-The most tricky shot here was the hand grab as there was only 3 of us on set and i had to shoot and do the puppet arm in the same take at like f2.0 and focus was tricky to nail in the empty space.
+Shot at an apartment overlooking Navy Pier and using the Low Light OLPF filter for the RED, which looks really good here.
+The most tricky shot here was the hand grab as there were only 3 of us on set and I had to shoot and do the puppet arm in the same take at like f2.0 and focus was tricky to nail in the empty space.
 There was a great joke that we had to cut involving the doctor hugging his lamp in the background but it took too long to get to in the time we had.

 DAY 3 – the flashbacks

 This was the big day full of extras, 5 setups, and 3 hrs to do so.
-Rob and i got to location in the morning but it was tricky to plan out without the sun going down and extras arriving.
-All in- i bought a flogger and some club lights which worked (for the most part) really well.
-With the use of some practical backgrounds, a projector, lots of smoke, and colored lights- we got all the setups in a 80’s like theme.
+Rob and I got to the location in the morning but it was tricky to plan out without the sun going down and extras arriving.
+All in, I bought a flogger and some club lights which worked (for the most part) really well.
+With the use of some practical backgrounds, a projector, lots of smoke, and colored lights- we got all the setups in a ’80s like theme.